DragonBuild/dragon/README.md

   dr|devicerun - Run anything after this flag on device

 Tools -=-=-
-  d|debug [Process Name] - Start a debugging server on device and connect to it (Can be used with the install flag as well) exp|export - Tell ninja to create a compile_commands.json f|flutter - Build with flutter before doing anything else ch|checkra1n - Open Checkra1n GUI
+  d|debug [Process Name] - Start a debugging server on device and connect to it exp|export - Tell ninja to create a compile_commands.json f|flutter - Build with flutter before doing anything else ch|checkra1n - Open Checkra1n GUI